siraben/zkeme80/docs/kernel-correctness.md

   --display :99 --output /tmp/zkeme80-master-checks
 ```

 The runner uses disposable ROM/state copies.
-It verifies all 286 original
+It verifies all 288 suite
 assertions and that unloading the suite restores `DP`/`LATEST`.
 A separate
 fixture replaces only the final menu action in a disposable bootstrap page and
 loads checks from erased page 6.
 The optimizing compiler routes new execution